-The Handbook for Healthcare is a website for caregivers and healthcare personnel with over 1 000 000 visits every year.
-The website has recently been modified so it can now easily be visited with mobile phones netbooks and tablets through the latest web technique responsive design.
+The Handbook for Healthcare is a website for caregivers and healthcare personnel with over 3 million visits every year.
+The website can easily be visited with mobile phones netbooks and tablets through the latest web technique responsive design.

 The Handbook for Healthcare is based on the Swedish Health and Medical Service Act (HSL) and Social Services Act (SOL).
 It is designed to help meet national goals for health and medical care in Sweden.
 Its contents primarily concern the care of adult patients.

 The Handbook for Healthcare is for people working in all categories of healthcare in both the public and private sectors.
 The handbook can be used in places like hospitals, community health centres, residential or day care homes, dental surgeries and also by healthcare workers in the community.
 Certain sections of the handbook are also relevant to those looking after a partner, relative or friend at home.
 The Handbook for Healthcare is aimed at users who have a basic level of education.